-The changes to the Room class that we discussed in Section 8.6.1 make it quite easy now to add the new directions for up and down movement in the Game class.
+The changes to the Room class that we discussed in Section 7.6.1 make it quite easy now to add the new directions for up and down movement in the Game class.
 We investigate this with an example.
-Assume that we want to add a new room (the cellar) under the office.
-All we have to do to achieve this is to make some small changes to Game's createRooms method to create the room and to make two calls to set the exits:
+Assume we want to add a new room (the cellar) under the office.
+All we have to do to achieve this is to make some small changes to the Game's createRooms method to create the room, and make two calls to set the exits:

 '''

 private void createRooms()

 {

-Room outside, theater, pub, lab, office, cellar;
+Room outside, theatre, pub, lab, office, cellar;

 ...

 cellar = new Room("in the cellar");

 ...

 office.setExit("down", cellar);

 cellar.setExit("up", office);

 }

 '''

 Because of the new interface of the Room class, this will work without problems.
-The change is now very easy and confirms that the design is getting better.
+This change is now very easy and confirms that the design is getting better.

-Further evidence of this can be seen if we compare the original version of the printLocationInfo method shown in Code 8.2 with the getExitString method shown in Code 8.6 that represents a solution to Exercise 8.7.
+Further evidence of this can be seen if we compare the original version of the printLocationinfo method shown in Code 7.2 with the getExitString method shown in Code 7.6 that represents a solution to Exercise 7.7.